Launching a World-First in Sustainability

 11. The lobster is prepared and served to the diner.

 The digital trust technology and re-engineered supply chain underpinning the Two Hands platform allows for other tech to bolt on.
-Rather than charging farmers for providing their services without providing them with a means to monetise the information received, our climatetech partners' data is incorporated into the authenticated data attached to each product sold through our marketplace.
-Two Hands, not the farmers, pays for the measurement, verification and reporting at farm level, as well as for regenerative farm plans to be designed by SRUC for each farm.
+At each farm, our agri-tech partners measure, verify and report the environmental data using cutting-edge real-time data, which Two Hands, not the farmers, pays for.
+This data is then incorporated into the authenticated data attached to each product sold through our marketplace.
+Two Hands also organises for regenerative farm plans to be designed by Ceres Rural for each farm.

-Farmers have the opportunity to sell their high-quality environmental credits as an additional income stream, with Two Hands taking a small portion to cover their costs.
-Farmers also receive a higher price from Two Hands for undertaking this environmental commitment.
+Farmers have the opportunity to sell their high-quality environmental data as additional income streams (through assistance from our other agritech partners via carbon credits, biodiversity gain credits, ESG reporting data and research/analysis farm-level data), with Two Hands taking a small portion to cover their costs.
+Farmers also receive an above-market price from Two Hands for their produce.

-The farm data on biodiversity, GHGe, water quality, soil quality, animal welfare and worker welfare is indelibly attached to each food portion sold and shared with end users, who can use it for their ESG reporting.
+The granular farm data on biodiversity, GHGe, water quality, soil quality, animal welfare and worker welfare is transparently, immutably attached to each food portion sold or aggregated through our Digital Trust Technology, to provide end users with trust, not greenwashing.

-Through this collaborative approach, everyone wins - farmers, climatetech experts, chefs, the environment.
+Through this collaborative approach, everyone wins - farmers, the community, chefs, the environment.

 Fighting Food Fraud